amitrajan012/ctci/src/Chapter1/README.md

 ```

 There are several techniques that can be used for the collission resolution in hashing.
 Some of them are as follows:
-1) **Seperate Chaining(Open hashing):**
+1) **Separate Chaining(Open hashing):**
-  In seperate chaining, each element of the hash table is a linked list.
+  In separate chaining, each element of the hash table is a linked list.
 An element is stored in the specified linked list in the hash table.
 In the case of collision (two elements having the same hash value), both the elements are stored in the same linked list.
-For uniformly distributed keys, the average cost of the lookup depends on the average numeber of keys per linked list.
+For uniformly distributed keys, the average cost of the lookup depends on the average number of keys per linked list.
 The worst case cost is proportional to the total entries in the hash table (when all the entries are inserted into the same linked list).

 2) **Linear Probing (Open addressing or Closed hashing):**
-  In Linear Probing/ Open Addressing, all the elements are stored in the hasht table itself and hence the size of the table must be greater than or equal to the total number of keys.
+  In Linear Probing/ Open Addressing, all the elements are stored in the hash table itself and hence the size of the table must be greater than or equal to the total number of keys.
 For insertion, Keep probing until an empty slot is found.
 Once an empty slot is found, insert k.
 For searching, keep probing until key is found or an empty slot is reached.
 Deletion is performed by marking the slots of deleted key as "deleted".
 Insert can insert an item in a deleted slot, but search doesn’t stop at a deleted slot.
 The basic algorithm for the linear probing is as follows:
   ```
   i=0
   while(slot hash(x)+i % M is full) { //Where M is the size of the hash table